carnivuth/computer_vision/pages/local_features/DOG_DETECTOR.md

 ## DOG COMPUTING

-Computation of dog is done by down-sampling the input image in order to obtain the scale space and then by computing differences between adjacent scale levels
+Computation of dog is done by down-sampling and [gaussian smoothing](GAUSSIAN_FILTER.md) the input image in order to obtain the scale space and then by computing differences between adjacent scale levels

 ![](Pasted_image_20240314103452.png)